astrotzur/MOD_365/README.md

 - **Task 1: Task Management System**
   - `TaskApi`: .NET Web API backend using Microsoft Graph and SharePoint to manage tasks.
   - `TaskUi`: React front-end to display and create tasks (note: Tailwind CSS integration is missing and currently uses plain CSS instead).
+  - This project uses the **Microsoft identity client credentials flow** to connect to Microsoft Graph.
+For local development, you must configure the secrets using the [dotnet user-secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) feature.
+Read DEPENDENCIES.md for details.

 - **Task 2: Project Dashboard Web Part**
   - `ProjectDashboard`: An SPFx web part, implemented using class-based React components instead of modern hooks, to display a simple SharePoint project dashboard.